-How to Choose a Website Navigation Setup- Written by Ethan Springston
+How to Choose a Custom Website Navigation Setup- Written by Ethan Springston

 You see them on almost every website because they get visitors where they want to go.
 Without them, users are easily lost.
 We’re talking about navigation menus, and when set up correctly, they are an essential part of converting customers.

 Custom Website Navigation Setup

 As is the case with most things on your website, your navigation setup should be designed and ordered with the goal of getting your visitors what they want as quickly and easily as possible.
 To keep things simple, Hubspot and Orbit Media recommend keeping your navigation limited to seven items or less so users aren’t overwhelmed with ambiguous pages.
 So what pages do you include in your navigation?